Pulnovo Medical

 Series C in 2020

-Chemomab Ltd. is a clinical-stage biotechnology company based in Tel Aviv, Israel, specializing in the development of therapeutic antibodies for autoimmune and inflammatory diseases.
-The company focuses on discovering innovative treatments for fibrosis-related diseases that have significant unmet medical needs.
-Chemomab's lead product, CM-101, is a monoclonal antibody designed to inhibit the activity of CCL24, a soluble protein that plays a crucial role in promoting fibrosis and inflammation.
-CM-101 is currently under clinical development, with a particular emphasis on treating orphan diseases such as Primary Sclerosing Cholangitis and Systemic Sclerosis.
-The company is conducting three Phase 2 clinical trials for CM-101 in various fibrotic indications and anticipates reporting results from these studies in the near future.
+ChemomAb Ltd. is a clinical-stage biotechnology company based in Tel Aviv, Israel, specializing in the development of therapeutic antibodies for autoimmune and inflammatory diseases.
+The company focuses on addressing fibrosis-related conditions that present significant unmet medical needs.
+ChemomAb's lead product, CM-101, is a monoclonal antibody designed to inhibit the activity of the soluble protein CCL24, which plays a crucial role in promoting fibrosis and inflammation.
+CM-101 is currently undergoing clinical development, with a primary emphasis on orphan diseases such as Primary Sclerosing Cholangitis (PSC) and Systemic Sclerosis (SSc).
+The company is advancing three Phase 2 clinical trials for CM-101 in various fibrotic indications, with data anticipated to be reported in the near future.

 PMV Pharmaceuticals